 There are more interesting facts about this ziggurat.
 As we said, the ground around the ziggurat has been paved.
 Archaeologists have found traces of a child’s foot on some parts of the paving, the cause of which is still unknown.
 It is scary and exciting at the same time!
 Evidence suggests that the Choghaznabil ziggurat was seized and destroyed by Assyrian Banipal before it was completed.
 He stated in an inscription:” I broke the ziggurat of Susa, which was glazed with azure bricks.
 I razed the temples of Elam to dust.
 I turned Susa into a ruin.
 The human voice and joy were destroyed by me.”

 Have you ever noticed the shape of the building?
 The ziggurat is square.
 Because the number four is considered sacred in numerical architecture.
 It is inspired by four main directions, four seasons, and four elements of nature.

 The best time to visit Chogha Zanbil

 You can visit Susa from late March to the end of April.
 You can travel to Chogha Zanbil Ziggurat by car or tour; since no trains, buses, taxis pass through it.
 October to April is the best time to visit the ziggurat.
 If you want to tour on a sunny day, it may be best to bring an umbrella with you.
 Wearing light-colored sleeves will help you withstand the heat better.
-Consider the early hours of the day to visit so that the heat does not bother you. we would welcome any inquiry you may have about traveling to Iran, please do not hesitate to contact us at firstname.lastname@example.org.
+Consider the early hours of the day to visit so that the heat does not bother you. we would welcome any inquiry you may have about traveling to Iran, please check out Iran tours & do not hesitate to contact us at email@example.com.
 You are also recommended to visit other places in Susa like the historical castle of Susa, the Apadana Palace, and the Shrine of Daniel the Prophet (PBUH).
 If you have planned o visit Iran, here is the link to Iran online visa.